-Asking a marketing agency how much to spend on Google Ads feels like asking a pub how much you should put in the pokies.
-It’s a loaded question in most tradie’s eyes.
+Asking a marketing agency how much to spend on Google Ads feels like asking a casino how much you should bet.
+It’s a loaded question in most tradie’s, contractors and home improvement businesses’ eyes.

-The truth is, we don’t earn more if you increase your ad send.
-Google takes 100% of your ad spend.
+The truth is, Google takes 100% of your ad spend.
 The amount you should spend should be enough to rank for keywords that generate leads in your location and industry.
 There’s no magic figure you should hit, instead, focus on running a profitable ad campaign.

 If you’re going to be paying for every ad click, it’s natural to wonder how much you should be spending on a total Google Ads campaign.